Cass Bird: Exhibitions

-Bird has exhibited widely within the United States and abroad, in exhibitions including Global Feminisms at The Brooklyn Museum, New York (2007); JD's Lesbian Utopia at Deitch Projects, New York (2005) with JD Samson; Log Cabin at Artists Space, New York (2005); the A&C Festival for the Emerging Artists, New York; Macro Future at Museo d'Arte Contemporanea di Roma in Rome, Italy; New York Minute at Palazzo Cavour in Turin, Italy.
-Bird has also exhibited at The Brooklyn Museum, which has also acquired Bird's work for its permanent collection.
-Bird was a part of The Brooklyn Museum Elizabeth A. Sackler Center for Feminist Art's Feminist Art Base.
+Bird has exhibited widely within the United States and abroad, in exhibitions including Global Feminisms at the Brooklyn Museum, New York (2007); JD's Lesbian Utopia at Deitch Projects, New York (2005) with JD Samson; Log Cabin at Artists Space, New York (2005); the A&C Festival for the Emerging Artists, New York; Macro Future at Museo d'Arte Contemporanea di Roma in Rome, Italy; New York Minute at Palazzo Cavour in Turin, Italy.
+Bird has also exhibited at the Brooklyn Museum, which has also acquired Bird's work for its permanent collection.
+Bird was a part of the Brooklyn Museum Elizabeth A. Sackler Center for Feminist Art's Feminist Art Base.
 She has had solo exhibitions at Brewery Art Colony, Los Angeles, and at Deitch Projects, New York.
 Her work has also been exhibited in group shows at Spring Street Gallery, New York; Dumba Collective, Brooklyn, New York; Artists Space, New York; Great Hall Gallery at Cooper Union, New York; Jan Larsen Fine Art, New York; One Institute, Los Angeles; as well as the Art + Commerce Festival of Emerging Photographers in Japan, Madrid, and Brooklyn.
 Bird's work is included in the permanent collections of the Brooklyn Museum and the Smith College Museum of Art.
 She currently lives and works in New York.

 Photography

 As a fashion photographer, Bird has worked for publications such as The New York Times Magazine, Rolling Stone, GQ, Nylon, Out, and Paper Magazine.
 Other commercial clients have included eyewear company Warby Parker, GAP, Levi's, Wrangler, True Religion, Nike, and Champion.
 She has photographed actors, models, and musicians, as well as her own friends and family.
-Notable subjects include as Jay-Z, M.I.A, Paz de la Huerta, Lily Allen, Karen Elson, Daniel Radcliffe, Freja Beha Erichsen, Daria Werbowy, Andrew Garfield, Adam Driver and Viggo Mortensen.
+Notable subjects include as Jay-Z, M.I.A, Paz de la Huerta, Lily Allen, Karen Elson, Daniel Radcliffe, Freja Beha Erichsen, Daria Werbowy, Andrew Garfield, Adam Driver, Viggo Mortensen and Connor Storrie.
 She is represented worldwide by Art+Commerce.